-Results from two small, early studies suggest that adding the experimental targeted therapy olaparib to a taxane chemotherapy such as Taxol (chemical name: paclitaxel) or Abraxane (chemical name: albumin-bound paclitaxel) may be effective against triple-negative breast cancer.
+Results from two small, early studies suggest that adding the experimental targeted therapy olaparib to a taxane chemotherapy such as Taxol (chemical name: paclitaxel) or Abraxane (chemical name: albumin-bound or nab-paclitaxel) may be effective against triple-negative breast cancer.
 These results were presented at the 2010 American Society of Clinical Oncology (ASCO) annual meeting.

 Triple-negative breast cancer is cancer that is estrogen-receptor-negative, progesterone-receptor-negative, and HER2-negative.
 Triple-negative breast cancers tend to be aggressive and difficult to treat.

 DNA carries genetic information in both healthy and cancer cells.
 Chemotherapy medicines such as Taxol and Abraxane treat cancer by damaging its DNA or blocking DNA reproduction.
 But all cells can fix DNA damage caused by chemotherapy medicines.
 So sometimes cancer cells may not respond or stop responding to Taxol or Abraxane.
 When cancer stops responding to a treatment, it's called "treatment resistance."

 Olaparib is a PARP inhibitor.
 The PARP (poly ADP-ribose polymerase) enzyme fixes DNA damage in cells, including DNA damage caused by chemotherapy medicines.
 Scientists developed PARP inhibitors based on the idea that a medicine that interferes with or inhibits the PARP enzyme might make it harder for cancer cells to fix damaged DNA, which would make the cancer more susceptible to chemotherapy and make it harder for cancer to become resistant to chemotherapy.